 Due to begin construction in 2024, the NCCHT will focus on developing technologies to address key national strategic priorities in child health including prevention and health inequalities, children’s mental health, obesity, long term conditions, children’s cancer, and children’s disability.

-The NCCHT represents the cornerstone for the next phase of the Park’s evolution, where up to 1 million sq ft of commercial space which will be delivered by our development partner, Scarborough Group International (SGI), and will include an Innovation Centre, a Move On Building and Active Travel Hub.
+The NCCHT represents the cornerstone for the next phase of the Park’s evolution, where up to 1 million sq ft of commercial space will be delivered by our development partner, Scarborough Group International (SGI), and will include an Innovation Centre, a Move On Building and Active Travel Hub.

 In February this year, SGI opened Landing Pad, an innovative flex workspace within the Community Stadium aimed at start-up and scale-up businesses within the sports, health and wellbeing sectors.
 Landing Pad offers a gateway to a unique ecosystem of entrepreneurs, mentors, investors, advisors, and service providers that will enable businesses to successfully grow and fulfil their potential.